Banacount/stocks-inventory-management-system/README.md

 main -register
 ```
 Then a menu will pop up then you can fill that up
-with your desired information.This will create a
+with your desired information.
+This will create a
 ".stock" file and you can use that to login. *Warning:* clicking
 the Esc/Enter key will finish the input process.